 Of course, that is what many of them are designed for!
-MGM targets can withstand an incredible amount of wear, but even Armor plate can be abused.
-Every shot from a centerfire rifle at 100 yards is going to put a visible mark on the target.
-We recommend shooting the target at this distance a couple of times so you can determine if the mark is acceptable to you before moving it closer.
-These small marks are what cause the bullet frags to come back...
+MGM targets can withstand an incredible amount of wear, but even Armor Plate can be abused.
+Every shot from a centerfire rifle at 150 yards is going to put a visible mark on the target.
+These small marks are what cause the bullet frags to come back.

 * MGM 3/8" AR500 targets can be shot with pistols from 15 yards or more.
 Closer range risks increased incidents of fragment bounce-back.

 * MGM 3/16" AR400 reactive targets can be shot with rim fire ammo at range of 15 yards or more.